Alabimutiu/Analysis-of-Patient-Records-Using-SQL/README_with_queries.md

 ---

-## 👨‍💻 Author
+## 👨‍💻 Author--Mutiu Sulaimon

-*This project is part of my data analytics portfolio, showcasing SQL skills relevant to biostatistics and public health data analysis.*
+*This project is part of my data analytics portfolio, showcasing SQL skills relevant to public health data analysis.*